2024 Annual Appeal

 The purpose of the SGT Felix M. Del Greco, Jr. Scholarship is to honor his memory by awarding annual scholarship(s) to children of Connecticut Army National Guard members who are attending an accredited undergraduate degree program.

-For the 2024 - 2025 academic year we are pleased to announce that three $4,000.00 scholarships will be awarded.
+For the 2025 - 2026 academic year we are pleased to announce that four - $5,000.00 scholarships will be awarded.

 Applications for this scholarship must be obtained from the Connecticut Community Foundation (CCF), at their website: http://www.conncf.org.
 This is the only application accepted for this scholarship.
 All completed applications must be returned to CCF by the date specified on their application.